mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 So now I really appreciate his life.
 Whatever he did, whatever he said to me, I really appreciate.
 Something which he always taught me is not some teaching in the possession of a form, so-called success or failure, or pros and cons; [it’s] completely beyond [that].
 Of course you can see [those], but the more important [part] of human life is completely beyond there.
 From his life as a whole, you can really get something.

 That is very common for human beings.
 When your parents die, when your brothers die, when your sisters die – anyway *after* people’s death, you really feel something.
 Don’t you think?
 This is very true.
-But while [they are] alive, you’re really ignorant; because we are always looking at the front, trying to understand logically, theoretically.
+But while [they are] alive, you’re really ignorant – because we are always looking at the front, trying to understand logically, theoretically.

 That is a very common human style.
 So that’s why the National Teacher said, “Build a seamless monument for me.”